angelwing888/Amitys-Dawn-Catfe/README.md

 - Pet the cat
 - Leisure mode (infinite mode)

-These are the tutorials and assets I used to help create my game:

 **ASSETS:**

+These are the tutorials and assets I used to help create my game

 Sprites/Tilemaps: